Section 179 Vehicle Deduction Summary At Jones Ford Casa Grande

 After maxing out your Section 179 deduction, you can also receive a first-year bonus depreciation allowance.
 Bonus depreciation allows businesses to deduct additional depreciation for the cost of qualifying vehicles beyond normal depreciation amounts.

 Not only are the new Section 179 deduction and bonus depreciation rewards higher than ever before, but they're also applicable to a wide range of Ford, GMC, Jeep, and Ram options on our Jones Ford Casa Grande lot.
-Plus, you're not restricted to a specific model year: both new and used vehicles are eligible!
-Enjoy a Section 179 vehicle deduction on these commercial-use pickups, heavy-duty trucks, and cargo and passenger vans at our dealership:
+Plus, you're not restricted to a specific model year – both new and used vehicles are eligible!
+Enjoy a tax write-off for a vehicle over 6,000 pounds on these commercial-use pickups, heavy-duty trucks, and cargo and passenger vans at our dealership:

-Important Note: Certain 2025 Ford F-150 trucks qualify for a Section 179 deduction, provided they have a GVWR above 6,000 pounds.
-You can verify this with our team here at Jones Ford Casa Grande.
+Important Note: Certain 2025 Ford F-150 trucks are eligible for this tax deduction, provided they have the qualifying Section 179 GVWR rating above 6,000 pounds.
+You can verify all Section 179 truck weight requirements with our team here at Jones Ford Casa Grande.

 Which Vehicles Do Not Qualify for a Section 179 Tax Deduction?